NervanaSystems/ngraph-python/doc/source/axes.rst

 ------------

 Use ``AxesCastOp`` to cast at axes to targeting axes with the same dimensions.
-For example, we might want to sum two layes's outputs, where they have the same dimensions but different axes. ::
+For example, we might want to sum two layer's outputs, where they have the same dimensions but different axes. ::

     # assume C1.length == C2.length == 100